IAMS PH

 • Cats have a proclivity for chewing on attractive house plants, which can lead to plant poisoning.

-• If the cat is present when the owner cleans their living space with a high fume chemical agent, the inhalation of toxic chemicals - such as cleaning agents - can cause poisoning in cats.
+• If the cat is present when its parent cleans its living space with a high-fume chemical agent, the inhalation of toxic chemicals - such as cleaning agents - can cause poisoning in cats.

 • If your cat skips a meal or eats later than usual, it may regurgitate the undigested food.